tmr08c/tmr08c.github.io/content/blog/2021/06/using-mix-install/index.md

 )
 ```

-This shows that `Mix.install` was built to fully leverage the flexible dependency management provide in a full `mix` project`.
+This shows that `Mix.install` was built to fully leverage the flexible dependency management provided in a full `mix` project`.

 As I mentioned before, I got into the `Mix` configuration options because I wanted to make a mildly more complex option.
 One possible use case I imagined for these style of scripts was to provide an easy way to test out APIs.
 As an example, let's fetch the current price of Bitcoin from the [Coinbase API](https://developers.coinbase.com/).